hat-open/hat-event/docs/event.rst

 Each module represents predefined and configurable closely related functions that can modify the process of registering new events or initiate new event registration sessions.
-When created, module is provided with reference to `Engine`_ which can be used for registering and querying events and it's own unique source identification (used in case of registering new events).
+When created, module is provided with reference to `Engine`_ which can be used for registering and querying events and its own unique source identification (used in case of registering new events).

 Implementation of specific module can be maintained independently of Event